m1balcerak/TumorGrowthToolkit/README.md

 # TumorGrowthToolkit

-Welcome to TumorGrowthToolkit, a Python package dedicated to the simulation and analysis of tumor growth using numerical solvers for Partial Differential Equations (PDEs).
+Welcome to TumorGrowthToolkit, a Python package dedicated to the simulation and analysis of tumor growth using numerical solvers for Partial Differential Equations.

 ## Models
 - Fisher-Kolmogorov FDM Solver (FisherKolmogorow)